DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 ![Partial Metadata tsv](../_images/metadata_tsv.png "TSV File")

-## Downloading Project DCP-Generated Matrices
+## Downloading Project HCA Data Portal-Generated Matrices

-Each project processed with DCP pipelines has DCP-generated matrices.
-To download Project matrices, navigate to the Project Information page and select the **"Project Matrices"** tab to the left.
+Each project processed with HCA Data Portal pipelines has HCA Data Portal-generated matrices.
+To download Project matrices, navigate to the
+Project Information page and select the **"Project Matrices"** tab to the left.

 Scroll to identify the relevant matrix and then select the download icon.